Dasharo/docs/docs/variants/novacustom_nv4x/hardware-matrix.md

-# Hardware configuration matrix - Clevo NV41
+# Hardware configuration matrix - NovaCustom NV4X

 ## Introduction

-This document describes the hardware configurations used for validation of the coreboot port on the Clevo NV41 laptop.
+This document describes the hardware configurations used for validation of the coreboot port on the NovaCustom NV4X laptop.

 ## NV41MZ